ekviky/TE-NGS/distrib/annotations/README.txt

  - hg19_centroTelo_sorted.txt.gz, centromeres and telomeres obtained from UCSC Table Browser
  - hg19_NA12878_access_custom2.bed.gz, regions excluding centromeres/telomeres, reference gaps, low complexity regions obtained from UCSC Table Browser annotations and NA12878-specific CNV obtained from DGV.
 NB, only used in test mode when run on NA12878 files provided in /test.

-Fasta file containing nested primer sequences used to generate TE-NGS libraries (Table S2 in manuscript)
+A fasta file containing nested primer sequences used to generate TE-NGS libraries (Table S2 in manuscript) is also required as input.
  - primers.fa.gz